ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/71 BTLON.md

 #### Description

 Turns random encounters on or off for this field.
-Note that if a field does not have any [Encounter Data][] set in its field file, battles will not occur regardless of the argument passed with this opcode.
+Note that if a field does not have any [Encounter Data](../../Encounter.md) set in its field file, battles will not occur regardless of the argument passed with this opcode.

-  [Encounter Data]: ../../Encounter.md "wikilink"